Mortgage 6 min read March 2026

 Life insurance: level term vs decreasing term

 Term life insurance pays a lump sum on death within a specified term.
-For mortgage protection, two structures are commonly used:
+For mortgage protection, two structures are commonly used.
+The Mortgage Protection Needs Simulator estimates how much cover you actually need based on your current mortgage balance and term:

 • Level term — the payout is fixed throughout the policy.
 A £200,000 policy pays £200,000 whether you die in year 1 or year 24.
 Costs more than decreasing but provides broader protection (could clear the mortgage and leave additional funds).